nin0-dev/vencord-css/README.md

-# vencord-css
+# Vencord CSS
-Discord CSS snippets made for use with Vencord
+Discord CSS snippets made for use with Vencord.